-Shade-Loving Hostas Offer Form & FoliageThe ultimate foliage plant for shade, hostas offer versatility, durability and a seemingly limitless variety of forms, sizes and shades of green
+Top Hostas For Shade GardensThe ultimate foliage plant for shade, hostas offer versatility, durability, and a wide variety of forms, sizes, and color

 Hostas are popular shade plants for woodland gardens across much of the country.
-Sometimes called funkia or plantain lily, hostas are attractive, easy-care perennials providing garden interest from spring to fall.
-They offer a range of sizes, foliage colors and leaf shapes, as well as spikes of purple or white bell-like flowers that are sometimes fragrant.
+Sometimes called funkia or plantain lily, hostas are attractive, easy-care, long-lived perennials providing garden interest from spring to fall.
+They offer a range of sizes, foliage colors and leaf shapes, as well as spikes of purple or white bell-like hosta flowers that are sometimes fragrant.

 - HOSTA BASICS